aepyornis/dof-sales/README.md

 ```
 xls2csv dof_sales_file.xls
 ```
-or use the helper bash script (run this in the same dir with the xls files)
+Theor use the helper bash script (run this in the same dir with the xls files)

 ```
 ./batch_convert_to_csv.sh